ziritrion/ml-zoomcamp/article/1_intro.md

 * An environment may be difficult or impossible to model accurately if it's complex enough.
 * A complex environment may have so many possible states that makes using a policy or a value function on all of them unfeasible.
-* Actions can be discreet (like the ones we've seen so far) or continuos (for example, "increasing speed up to X amount" rather than simply "step forward").
+* Actions can be discreet (like the ones we've seen so far) or continuous (for example, "increasing speed up to X amount" rather than simply "step forward").

 ## RL "flavors" (taxonomy)